RzigSmith/Kas-kisalu/replit.md

-# MultiGroup - Multi-Sector Business Website
+# Kas Kisalu - Multi-Sector Business Website

 ## Overview

-This is a full-stack web application for MultiGroup, a multi-sector business operating in construction, agriculture, livestock (élevage), and transportation.
+This is a full-stack web application for Kas Kisalu, a multi-sector business operating in construction, agriculture, livestock (élevage), and transportation.
 The application is built with React frontend, Express.js backend, and uses modern tooling including TypeScript, Tailwind CSS, and shadcn/ui components.
+The company is based in Kinshasa, RDC.

 ## User Preferences